mukundgaur/bti2023/BTI summer intern.md

 ## Compare mismatch counts for each read aligned to the M82 and Pennellii genome to assign each read to the genome with a lower mismatch value
-For each read, extracts and compares the number of base pairs tbat are mismatched with each genome and assigns the read to the genome with lower mismatch count.
+For each read, extracts and compares the number of base pairs that are mismatched with each genome and assigns the read to the genome with lower mismatch count.

 ### Python script to average all lines with the same IDs
-Averages the mismatch counts for the same IDs in each genome.
+Averages the mismatch counts for the same IDs in each genome for later comparison and assignment.
+Multi-threading and multi-processing capabilities are provided, although multi-threading may not work as intended due to the possibility of chunks being cut between the same ids.
+The multi-processing script will prevent this, and is highly recommended for efficiency.

 #### Standard script
+Uses a single thread.
 ```py
 import sys